clemsonacm/hackpack/presents/git/git.markdown

 -   Some hosts provide wikis and issue trackers
 -   Pull Requests are a great code review tool
 -   Git provides hooks for automating tasks
--   Create your own commands by aliasing complex ones (look on Stack Overflow)
+-   Create your own commands with git!
 -   vim Fugitive
 -   `git help`